Tani21/Java_thenewcpp/README.md

 Architecture Neutral: Java is architectural neutral as it is not dependent on the architecture.
 In C, the size of data types may vary according to the architecture (32 bit or 64 bit) which doesn't exist in Java.

-Interpreted: Java uses the Just-in-time (JIT) interpreter along with the compiler for the program execution.

 High Performance: Java is faster than other traditional interpreted programming languages because Java bytecode is "close" to native code.
 It is still a little bit slower than a compiled language (e.g., C++).

 Multithreaded: We can write Java programs that deal with many tasks at once by defining multiple threads.
 The main advantage of multi-threading is that it doesn't occupy memory for each thread.
 It shares a common memory area.
 Threads are important for multi-media, Web applications, etc.